isaacovercast/QuoteWall/README.md

 * "Theyre like sirens, theyre everywhere but we dont know where everywhere is." - EK 12/12

 ## 2026
 * "In my case I have no problem with Derek Bailey's definition.
 But I’m not crazy about people who go around defining stuff." - Charlemagne Palestine
+* "It's difficult to troubleshoot backwards in time." - IO 3/5

 # AK
 * "People can't get enough of hemipenes." - 9/24/15